 Saturday: Craft market in West End, Rock n’ Roll Nights at Beachers Bar & Grill

-First rule of visiting Honduras: DON’T DRINK THE TAP WATER.
+One of the most important rules on this list of general tips for visiting Roatan is DON’T DRINK THE TAP WATER.
 You will get very sick.
-If you plan on living like a local in Roatán (instead of the resort lifestyle), you’ll need to stock your apartment with fresh water.
+If you plan on living like a local in Roatan (instead of the resort lifestyle), you’ll need to stock your apartment with fresh water.
 The easiest way to do this is send a message via WhatsApp to Skye Water.
 You can reach them at +504 9586-5586.
 Each water jug should cost 35 HNL and make sure to have cash on hand.

 If you’re living like a local, you may also find yourself needing to refill your gas tank (for your stove).
 A WhatsApp message to BIP Gas is the easiest way to do this.
 You can reach them at +504 9435-2327.
 Depending on the size of your tank, a refill should cost between 200-350 HNL.
 You’ll need to pay cash and make sure to confirm the price via WhatsApp before placing the order.